 Sleep is among the absolute most important physiologic functions in most living creatures.
-There is no other bodily function or process that has such a profound effect on all aspects of health & wellness.
-However, sleep is still largely misunderstood.
+There is no other bodily function or process that has such a profound effect on all aspects of health and wellness.
+However, much of the phenomenon of sleep is still largely misunderstood.

-Most of this information was learned from lectures/discussions by Matthew Walker, PhD.
+Most of this information described on this page was learned from lectures/discussions by Matthew Walker, PhD.
 Dr. Walker is a professor of neuroscience and psychology at the University of California, Berkley and the founder and director of the Center for Human Sleep Science.

 Rather than “we sleep because we are tired,” a seemingly more appropriate position may be that we sleep to counter the ill-effects of wakefulness—to detoxify our bodies, to reset our physiology, and to organize the data in our minds.